hellotem/enmeitu.github.io/resource/linux.md

 **Preface:** This note is not a complete tutorial about Linux system.
-Rather, it is just quick references for the lab students to run their algorithm on the MLKD-Server with minimal requirements of Linux knowledge.
+Rather, it is just quick references for the lab students to run their algorithm on the MLKD-Server with a minimal requirement of Linux knowledge.
 An elegant tutorial of Unix/Linux system given by _Sean Kross_ can be found [HERE](https://github.com/hellotem/the-unix-workbench)

 ## Frequently used Linux commands
  * List hardware information: lshw -short -c device, e.g.